 Complete the Supervision report found on our website (updated April 2021) send back to the CSWA for entering and uploading into the portal.
 The evaluation must be signed by the clinical plan supervisor.

 It is the responsibilty of both the CSWA and the Supervisor to submit the evaluation in a timely manner.
 Please submit within 30 days from the end date.

 No. There is no limit to how you develop your plan, or how many supervisors you have.
 The rules do state, that you must be with each supervisor for a minimum of six months before submitting a plan change.Each plan change must be approved by the board, before it comes into effect.
 Hours will not be back dated to the date you change your supervisors.
 The plan approval date is the start date.

 Your CSWA renewal date is the last day of your birth month.
 You renew annually by that date to avoid a late fee.
 30 days after your renewal date your CSWA will lapse.
+The renewal is available to you on your dashboard as of the 15th of the month prior to your renewal or birthmonth.

-Yes.
-Any leave of absence of three weeks or more, requires that you notify the board staff.
-You may send an email or written letter, but it must be in wtiting.
-Include when you are leaving, when you intend on returning if known, and reason for leave.
-If your superisor is also taking a leave, you will need to notify the board to get a temporary supervisor approved.
-You may not continue to be in active status if you are not reporting to work, or if you are not being supervised by your approved supervisior.
+This also applies if your supervisor is taking a leave, you will need to notify the board to get a temporary supervisor approved, through an online plan change.
+You may not continue to be in active status if you are not reporting to work, or if you are not being supervised by your approved supervisor.

 All leaves of absences result in an inactive status for the time of leave.